Gab404/Stable-BeaT/README.md

 # Training

 The model was trained on a A100 Nvidia GPU Google Colab during about 42h, with a total of 40k audio segments (~277h) over 14 epochs.
 I set a batch size of 16, resulting in approximately 2,5k steps per epoch, so 35k steps in total.
+The model take about ~0.37s per step on a Nvidia RTX 4050 Laptop, so for example, It takes 1min14 to generate a 200 steps beat.

 # Results Analysis